michaelkedey/practice-devops-assignments/README.md

 ```

 ### Staying Updated
-To ensure you are up to date with any changes in the main repository:
+**To ensure you are up to date with any changes in the main repository:**
-1. Add this repository as a remote upstream repository by running
+1. **Add this repository as a remote upstream repository**
 ```bash
 git remote add upstream https://github.com/michaelkedey/practice-devops-assignments.git
 ```

-2. Fetch the updates from the upstream repository by running
+2. **Fetch the updates from the upstream repository**
 ```bash
 git fetch upstream main.
 ```
-3. Merge the updates from the upstream repository into their local repository by running
+3. **Merge the updates from the upstream repository into their local repository**
 ```bash
 git merge upstream/main.
 ```